Nomura winds down Hong Kong-based FIG banking team - sources

-HONG KONG (Reuters) - Nomura Holdings Inc (8604.T) has wound down its five-member Hong Kong-based financial institutions group (FIG) banking team as part of a wider reorganization of its investment banking business, sources familiar with the matter said on Monday.
+HONG KONG, Dec 24 (Reuters) - Nomura Holdings Inc has wound down its five-member Hong Kong-based financial institutions group (FIG) banking team as part of a wider reorganisation of its investment banking business, sources familiar with the matter said on Monday.

 The team, headed by Petter Sternby, was shut last week, though many in the group were prepared for such an outcome, the sources said.
 Sternby and insurance specialist Peter Goulston were the two managing directors in the team, while the rest were lower-ranking executives, the sources said.